I’ve updated these resume writing tips every spring for over a decade

 30. Quantify outcomes by using $, % and # to demonstrate achievements.
 Use the appropriate action verbs to emphasize accomplishments.
 Your college GPA if you are a student or new grad is an example of outcome.

-31. One specific phrase to try and avoid – Entry Level.
+31. One specific resume phrase to try and avoid – Entry Level.

 32. Do not use one-word resume objectives or one-word descriptions of what you did. eg. Sales

 33. Which layout best represents you: Chronological vs Functional vs. Skills resume?
 Know the difference and when you would use one over the other.
-Consider the Combination Resume which is built on skills and in reverse time order
+Consider the Combination Resume which is built on skills and in reverse time order.
+These resume writing tips applies to which ever resume format you use.

-38. If you are using a resume writing services make sure to keep your “voice.”
-Don’t write words you don’t use or can’t pronounce.
+38. If you are using a resume writing services make sure the writer keeps your “voice.”
+Don’t let them write words you don’t use or can’t pronounce.
+Trust me, many professional resume writers won’t list this one in their resume writing tips.

 39. Always keep a resume accessible via email or in services like Dropbox.com, Google docs or in an email somewhere.